 Abstract

-OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
+OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 Authorization Framework.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 This specification provides a mechanism for the OpenID Connect Client to discover the End-User's OpenID Provider as well as the necessary endpoints used by the OpenID Connect protocol suite.